nodejs/security-wg/README.md

 Group to recommend and help maintain policies and procedures for that management.

+### Node.js Bug Bounty Program

+The Node.js project engages in an official bug bounty program for security researchers and responsible public disclosures.

+The program is managed through the HackerOne platform at [https://hackerone.com/nodejs](https://hackerone.com/nodejs) with further details.

 ## Current Project Team Members

 * [bengl](https://github.com/bengl) - **Bryan English**